Ras Kamboni

 US security concerns in the Horn of Africa, particularly at Kamboni, heightened after the attacks on 9/11.
 On December 16, 2001, Paul Wolfowitz said the US was meeting with various Somali and Ethiopian contacts to "observe, survey possible escape routes, possible sanctuaries" for Al Qaeda operatives.
 On March 2, 2002 a briefing was held in the Pentagon discussing the possible use of Kamboni by Islamic terrorist groups, including al-Ittihaad al-Islamiya (AIAI) and Al Qaeda.
 In December 2002, the US established the Combined Joint Task Force - Horn of Africa (CJTF-HOA) to monitor developments in the region and to train local militaries on counterterrorism.

-American officials believe that several terrorist attacks were orchestrated from Kamboni, including the 1998 United States embassy bombings and the 2002 Mombasa hotel bombing.
+American officials believe that several terrorist attacks were orchestrated by Kamboni, including the 1998 United States embassy bombings and the 2002 Mombasa hotel bombing.

 Battle of Ras Kamboni

 In the 2006 war in Somalia, Islamic Courts Union fighters fled Ethiopian troops to Kamboni, to make a last stand on the country's southernmost tip.

 On January 8, 2007, during the battle, it was reported an AC-130 gunship belonging to the United States military had attacked suspected Al-Qaeda operatives in southern Somalia.
 It was also reported that the aircraft carrier USS Dwight D. Eisenhower had been moved into striking distance.
 The aircraft flew out of its base in Djibouti.
 Many bodies were spotted on the ground, but the identity of the dead or wounded was not yet established.
-The aid organization, Oxfam, reported 100 nomads were killed.
+The aid organization, Oxfam, reported at least 70 nomads were killed.
 The targeted leaders were tracked by the use of unmanned aerial vehicles (UAVs) as they headed south from Mogadishu starting on December 28.